saimanoj75/tech-communities/communities/nigeria.md

 #  Tech Communities in Nigeria

-A list of tech communities and events happening in or based in Nigeria.
+A list of tech communities  in or based in Nigeria.

 - [ForLoop Africa](https://forloop.africa/)